Problem

 Addressing these problems will require multiple investments that are focused on productivity enhancing network optimisation, as well as continued investment in new capacity.

 A Network Optimisation Program for roads would focus on addressing congestion on urban road networks with comparatively high public transport and freight use.
-These works could use data and technology to improve network operations by, for example, optimising traffic flow through intersection treatments, traffic light sequencing, clearways and incident management.
+These works could use data and technology to improve network operations by, for example, optimising traffic flow through intersection treatments, traffic light sequencing, speed control, clearways and incident management.

-The initiative would build on existing work being undertaken in this field to identify and prioritise a program of works nationally to help maximise the existing productive capacity of the road network, with a focus on urban motorways, major urban arterials and access to major centres.
+The proposal would build on existing work being undertaken in this field to identify and prioritise a program of works nationally to help maximise the existing productive capacity of the road network, with a focus on urban motorways, major urban arterials and access to major centres.
 These works could delay the need for some large-scale investments.